Being a Chemistry Trainer and also a fellow cyclists (yes guys, i love to cycle), i read this local Straits Times Newspaper article with interest.

 Same applies to Chemistry students worldwide doing other syllabus.
 This can be particularly severe in large cities, where traffic is heavy.

 I hope you find the content easy for your understanding and if you have any questions, leave me a comment below.
+Feel free to share this blog post with your friends.

 Subscribe to my blog to receive 2 updates per month sent to your email!